 Kathryn received her Bachelor's Degree in Music Performance from Central Washington University in 2015 where she studied with Timothy Betts.
 She then went on to complete her Master's Degree in Viola Performance at Bowling Green State University in 2018 under the tutelage of Matthew McBride-Daline.
 During her time at Bowling Green, Kathryn performed in masterclasses with Yizhak Schotten, Caroline Coade, and Rachel Barton-Pine.

 Although Kathryn has only 5 years of teaching under her belt, she teaches with the patience and tenacity of a life-long teacher.
-The books that she uses for her students include the Suzuki Books (not the method), Mazas and Kreutzer, Wohlfahrt and Whistler, Flesch and Primrose, and many more.
-She spends just enough time getting her students set up correctly so that they are able to progress faster and with more ease as they move through levels of playing.
+Kathryn uses a variety of different books and approaches to give all students as well-rounded an education as possible.
+She spends as much time needed getting her students set up correctly so that they are able to progress faster and with more ease as they move through levels of playing.
 Through her private lessons, Kathryn gives her students advice on how to practice efficiently and effectively, how to play without pain, how to address pain during practice, as well as how to have a fun time while practicing.
 Taking lessons with Kathryn isn't just about learning to play the violin or viola.
 Students will obtain skills in time management, perseverance, responsibility, taking initiative, preparedness, and respect.

 Currently, Kathryn enjoys taking on both violin and viola students of all ages, beginning level through advanced.
 She also performs as a member of the Yakima Symphony Orchestra, Cascade Symphony Orchestra, Northwest Symphony Orchestra, and substitutes on both instruments with many other regional ensembles .
 When Kathryn isn't teaching or playing with different symphonies, she enjoys spending time with her significant other, Jesse, and their pup Ollie.
 In free time, Jesse and Kathryn go fishing, hiking and take Ollie for walks.
 Ollie also likes to have Kathryn drive him to the dog park for his daily fetch routine.
 Check out the gallery for some pictures of Kathryn in the studio and doing what she loves to do!